Kintyre 66

 Scotland's Adventure Coast

-The Kintyre 66 (K66) is an exciting new route that will help you discover one of Scotland’s most scenic regions, and what so inspired Sir Paul McCartney all those years ago.
+The Kintyre 66 (K66) is an exciting 66-mile loop route around Kintyre that will help you discover one of Scotland’s most scenic regions – and what so inspired Sir Paul McCartney all those years ago.

 Kintyre 01